netascode/ansible-dc-vxlan/README.md

 #### Step 2 - Create the Virtual Environment with pyenv

 In this directory create a new virtual environment and install a Python version of your choice.
-At the time of this writing, a commonly used version is Python version 3.10.13.
-Command pyenv install 3.10.13 will install this version.
+At the time writing, Python version 3.10.13 is commonly used.
+Command `pyenv install 3.10.13` will install this version.
 For detailed instructions please visit the [pyenv](https://github.com/pyenv/pyenv) site.

 ```bash